Skip to main content Skip to footer site map

 File Year-End Payroll Tax Forms With the IRS and Deposit Taxes Owed

-In addition to the payroll year-end dates mentioned earlier, part of your business tax obligations includes paying taxes owed in a timely manner.
+In addition to the payroll year-end dates mentioned earlier, part of your business tax obligations includes paying taxes owed on time.
 If your end-of-year payroll tax return shows that you owe taxes, these must generally be paid online via the IRS business tax website.
-While individuals generally have until April 15 to file personal income taxes each year, business tax returns and any taxes owed are generally due by March 15.
-Keep these important filing dates in mind as part of your end-of-year payroll checklist.
+While individuals typically have until April 15 to file personal income taxes each year, business tax returns, such as those for S-corporations or partnerships, and any taxes owed are generally due by March 15.
+Remember these essential filing dates as part of your end-of-year payroll checklist.

 Review the Coming Payroll Year and Initiate Next Year's Payroll Schedule

-After you have wrapped up this year's payroll, review your payroll schedule for the next fiscal year.
-Check all period-ending dates and quarterly closing dates to make sure they do not fall on any major holidays, weekends, or other dates that would make it difficult to process in a timely manner.
+After you have completed this year's payroll, review your payroll schedule for the next fiscal year.
+Check all period-ending and quarterly closing dates to ensure they do not fall on any major holidays, weekends, or other dates that would make processing in a timely manner difficult.
 Make any necessary adjustments to your schedule, then set up your new payroll plan for the coming year.

 Review Applicable State/Local Minimum Wage Changes

 Many states and localities have announced minimum wage rate increases, many of which are in response to inflation rates that continue to impact individuals and businesses nationwide.
-Scheduled increases are planned in numerous states and localities with additional increases likely to be announced before the end of the year.
-Since many wage increases become effective Jan.
-1, 2023, it's important to take this into account when determining compensation for the upcoming year.
+Scheduled increases are planned in numerous states and localities, with additional increases likely to be announced before the end of the year.
+Since many wage increases become effective on January 1, it's essential to consider this when determining compensation for the upcoming year.

 What Is Year-End Payroll?